Chart Color Schemes

 Employment

-Edensor Park's workforce is skilled with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 5.1% as of June 2024.
+Edensor Park has a skilled workforce with strong representation in manufacturing and industrial sectors.
+The unemployment rate was 5.1% as of September 2025, with an estimated employment growth of 5.1% over the past year.

 Frequently Asked Questions - Employment